Updated: Jan 17

-There are many mistakes that people make on their medical billing invoices, but there are three common mistakes that are hurting the chances of getting paid.
+There are many mistakes that people make on their medical billing claims, but there are three common mistakes that are hurting the chances of getting paid.

-1. Missing authorization number on an invoice or billing an invoice without authorization on file with the payer.
+1. Missing authorization number on an claim or billing a claim without authorization on file with the payer.

-2. Not sending the invoice to the correct payer.
+2. Not sending the claim to the correct payer.

-3. Not sending the correct invoice to the payer.
+3. Not sending the correct claim to the payer.

 If you want to know more about how to fix these mistakes, please read below or feel free to call me directly at (330) 349-8455 or email me at email@example.com.
 I will be happy to help you get more of your money!